 During a walk on the Nakasendo Trail, Kumano Kodo Trail or some other Japanese rural pilgrimage trails you will stay overnight in either Minshuku or Ryokan.
 Both types of accommodation are similar in that the emphasis is on very personalised service and delicious food.
 The rooms will be simply furnished with Tatami (straw mat) floors and you will sleep on a futon on the floor which is surprisingly extremely comfortable!
 The main differences between a Minshuku and a Ryokan are as follows;

-Ryokan can be in modern or old buildings whereas Minshuku tend to be in older buildings
+Ryokan can be in modern or old buildings whereas Minshuku tends to be in older buildings

-- Minshuku tend to be slightly smaller and run by a local family
+Minshuku tends to be slightly smaller and run by a local family

 There are also various customs and etiquette you should keep in mind when staying in Minshuku and Ryokan which include the following;

 When you arrive at your accommodation you should always remove your outdoor shoes before stepping onto the raised platform area and putting on slippers which the accommodation will provide.
 They will also quite often provide special outdoor slippers if you would like to go for a walk around the village.